MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ===================
 XCode iOS application capturing encrypted credit card swipe from Infinite Peripheral and processing transactions to the MercuyPay web services platform.

-> In order to Build and Run you **must** connect an iOS device to dubug.
+> In order to Build and Run you **must** be tethered with an iOS device to dubug.
 Build will fail with iOS Simulator

 #Steps to capture secure card data from Infinite Peripherals encrypted swipers

 ##Step 1: Add Infinite Peripheral library
-Add DTDevices.h and libtdev.a to your project
+Add `DTDevices.h` and `libtdev.a` to your project

 ##Step 2: Modify plist file